Student & Faculty Profiles

 His favorite things about Fisher are the faculty, staff, and students – and he says there is always a familiar face.

 Shante Hand-Fletcher '14

-Shante Hand-Fletcher ’14 came to Fisher from Frankfort to major in biology with a long-term goal of becoming a physician assistant.
+Shante Hand-Fletcher ’14 came to Fisher from Frankfort, NY to major in biology with a long-term goal of becoming a physician assistant.

-During her short time at Fisher, she has worked closely with department faculty on a variety of research projects which will come in handy when she interviews for graduate programs.
+During her time at Fisher, she has worked closely with department faculty on a variety of research projects, which will come in handy when she interviews for graduate programs.